RaphaelLasry/documentation-example/doc/docs/model/time_series.rst

         * *Default unit:* €/MWh
         * *Validity:* Float.

-.. _target_capa_tl_par_date:
+.. _target_capa_lique_par_date:
-.. admonition:: CapaTLParDate
+.. admonition:: CapaLiqueParDate
     :class: error

-    *Sheet Description*: This sheet is used to serialize the capacity of the TL for each date.
+    *Sheet Description*: This sheet is used to serialize the capacity of the Liquefaction Terminal for each date.

     .. list-table::
         :widths: 25 25 25 25